RascunhoDevBR/DevToolsKit/TERMSOFUSE.md

-Terms of Use – Dev Tools Kit
+Terms of Use – Dev Work Tools

 Last updated: March 8, 2026